 Letters could be of two types, commenting either on recently published articles or reporting cases, outbreaks, or original research.
 The former must be received within 2 months of publication of the article to which they refer and should be no longer than 500 words.
 The latter should contain no more than 1000 words altogether including up to 10 references and 2 figures and/or tables.
 They should not be divided into sections.

 Guest Editorial is solicited by the Editorial Board.
+Country Reports or similar cases are accepted based on confirmation by Editorial Board.

 Submission Preparation guideline: